MichaelCurrin/auto-tag/README.md

 # Auto Tag
 > Generate next git tag version and then apply it

+_Made with: Bash_

+A tool to take the effort out of incrementing _git_ tags.

-This tool will read your latest git tag or default to a standard one, create a label for the new tag and then either just show it or show it and apply it.
+When run, this shell tool will read your latest _git_ tag, create and show label for the new tag and then optionally create the tag.
+Note the tag will be _annotated_.

-This project is based on the Semantic versioning standard which you can read on [semver.org](https://semver.org/).
+This project is based on the _Semantic Versioning_ standard, which you can read about on [semver.org](https://semver.org/).

+See how tags are named with this standard:

 ```
 vMAJOR.MINOR.BUG